CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 whose left and right pointers are NULL, so the BST property and AVL balance invariant clearly holds.

 Inductive hypothesis:
-For every AVL tree of height h, we will assume that inserting a value with this algorithm returns a valid AVL tree.
+For every AVL Tree of height h, we will assume that inserting a value with this algorithm returns a valid AVL Tree.

 Inductive step:
-Now we will take an AVL tree of height h + 1 with root value r and insert a value x.
+Now we will take an AVL Tree of height h + 1 with root value r and insert a value x.
 - if x < r, we recursively insert into the left subtree
 - if x > r, we recursively insert into the right subtree
 - if x == r, we return the tree unchanged
-By the inductive assumption, the subtree we recurse into is still an AVL tree after insertion.
+By the inductive assumption, the subtree we recurse into is still an AVL Tree after insertion.
 That means the binary search ordering is preserved there, and all its nodes are still balanced.
 After the recursive call, we update the heights on the path back to the root.
 If every node on that path still has left and right subtree heights that differ by at most 1, we are done.
 If some node becomes unbalanced (difference is 2), its children must match one of the four standard AVL cases (LL, RR, LR, RL).
 The corresponding single or double rotation is a local change that restores the height difference at that node to at most 1 and does not change the in-order order of the values, so the binary search tree property still holds.
 Subtrees below were already AVL by the inductive assumption, and subtrees above cannot become worse when the height is reduced or stays the same.
-Therefore the final tree is again a valid AVL tree.
+Therefore the final tree is again a valid AVL Tree.

-By induction on the height, AVL insertion is correct for all AVL trees.
+By induction on the height, AVL insertion is correct for all AVL Trees.